mothership-gmbh/pwastudio-ssr/README.md

 # pwastudio-ssr
 Goal of this project is to build a express middleware to do SSR for a PWAStudio application.
 This middleware would be run after the UPWARD middleware.
 Like this, UPWARD can stay as it is and we still get the benefits of SSR.

 ## Setup
 Just use `npm install` to install this project.

 To build the server use `npm run build`.
+For now this builds the whole server, moving forward this should build only the middleware, so it can be published as a single package and used in every UPWARD setup.

 To start the server use `npm run start`.

 ## Dependencies